duniter/duniter/doc/HDC.md

 * Fields `Sender`, `Recipient` are upper-cased SHA-1 hashes.
 * Fields `Version`, `Number` are zero or positive integer values.
+* Field `PreviousHash` is an upper-cased SHA-1 hash, if present.
 * Field `Type` has either `TRANSFERT`, `ISSUANCE` or `FUSION` value.
 * In case of `Type: TRANSFERT`:
   * `Coins` must have at least one coin.